NRI Income Tax & Compliance

 Here is who can claim tax deductions under Section 80C:

-These are the people who can claim tax deduction under Section 80C.
-Moving ahead, let's do a comparison of the available tax deductions for them.
+These are the people who can claim tax deductions under Section 80C.
+Moving ahead, let's compare the available tax deductions for them.

 Section 80C Deduction Comparison for Indians, NRIs, and HUFs